 The major function of the pyrimidine nucleoside kinases is to maintain a cellular balance between the level of pyrimidine nucleosides and pyrimidine nucleoside monophosphates.
 However, since the overall cellular and plasma concentrations of the pyrimidine nucleosides, as well as those of ribose-1-phosphate, are low, the salvage of pyrimidines by these kinases is relatively inefficient.back to the top

 Because the products of pyrimidine catabolism are soluble, few disorders result from excess levels of their synthesis or catabolism.
-Two inherited disorders affecting pyrimidine biosynthesis are the result of deficiencies in the bifunctional enzyme catalyzing the last two steps of UMP synthesis, orotate phosphoribosyl transferase and OMP decarboxylase.
-These deficiencies result in orotic aciduria that causes retarded growth, and severe anemia caused by hypochromic erythrocytes and megaloblastic bone marrow.
+Two inherited disorders affecting pyrimidine biosynthesis are the result of deficiencies in the bifunctional enzyme catalyzing the last two steps of UMP synthesis, orotate phosphoribosyltransferase and OMP decarboxylase.
+These deficiencies result in two types of orotic aciduria (type 1 and type 2) that cause retarded growth, and severe anemia associated with hypochromic erythrocytes and megaloblastic bone marrow, both of which are the result of the block to DNA synthesis.
 Leukopenia is also common in orotic acidurias.
-The disorders can be treated with uridine and/or cytidine, which leads to increased UMP production via the action of nucleoside kinases.
-The UMP then inhibits CPS-II, thus attenuating orotic acid production.
+These disorders can be treated with uridine and/or cytidine, which leads to increased UMP production via the action of nucleoside kinases.
+The UMP then inhibits the CPS-II activity of the CAD encoded enzyme, thus attenuating orotic acid production.

 aciduria due to